 This response has been shaped with input from eLife’s editorial leadership, early-career advisors and executive staff.
 Our Editor-in-Chief, Michael Eisen, has also shared his own personal response.
 All of the actions that we should take are not immediately clear to us, though we are clear that action is required.
 Setting out what we can and should do will be an ongoing process requiring further listening and reflection.
 However, we are committed to sharing our plans and priorities over the coming weeks and months.

 One thing that is immediately apparent to us is that our efforts to increase the diversity of eLife’s editorial board have not been enough.
-Currently, only six of our Reviewing Editors are Black and there are no Black scientists among our Senior Editors.
+Currently, fewer than ten of our Reviewing Editors are Black and there are no Black scientists among our Senior Editors.
 We have to fix this, and we will.

 We accept our responsibility to do more to make sure that Black researchers are heard and supported, and that their work is fairly assessed via our peer-review process.
 We must also do more to support diversity and inclusion within our own communities, and are grateful for the inspiration and leadership of the internationally diverse groups – including many within eLife’s communities – who already work to dismantle biased systems and confront racism in scholarship.
 We are listening and learning from you via our community managers, our editorial board, our Early-Career Advisory Group, our Community Ambassadors and our social media channels.
 Direct feedback is also always welcome.